Traves-Theberge/Astro_Blog_Template/README.md

 ## TO DO

 -Update Images for blog posts.
--Add tagging system to blog posts
+-Add tagging system to blog posts.
--Add search function on blog posts
+-Add search function on blog posts.
--Set Limts to the amout of blogs shown.
--add Tina support ( CMS ).
--add Key protection.